 Travertine—a variety of limestone formed from calcium carbonate deposits in or near hot springs or limestone caves—is one of the most popular types of stone used in architecture, and has been for centuries.
-In fact, the Colosseum in Rome, completed in 80 CE, is almost entirely built of travertine and is the largest such building in the world.
-The Getty Center in Los Angeles, which opened in 1997, is a modern take on travertine; the inner and outer surfaces of its buildings are clad in 1.2 million square feet of this beautiful stone.
+In fact, the Colosseum in Rome is almost entirely built of travertine and is the largest such building in the world.
+The Getty Center in Los Angeles (pictured above), which opened in 1997, is a modern take on travertine; the inner and outer surfaces of its buildings are clad in 1.2 million square feet of this beautiful stone.

-Today, travertine is prized as a durable, elegant, and character-filled material for residential applications, too, including flooring, countertops, backsplashes, shower and tub surrounds, fireplace surrounds, and outdoor pavers used on patios and walkways, and around swimming pools.
+Today, travertine is prized as a durable, elegant material for residential applications, too, including flooring, countertops, backsplashes, shower and tub surrounds, fireplace surrounds, outdoor pavers for patios and walkways, and around swimming pools.
 Unlike granite and marble, travertine has a naturally weathered look that suits both casual and formal decorating styles.

 Once travertine has been quarried, it’s generally finished in one of four ways for decorative use in homes and commercial settings.

-- Polished Travertine: This finish is the most modern and elegant.
-Before polishing the stone, its natural holes and crevices are filled, and then the surface of the travertine is buffed until it is smooth and shiny.
+- Polished travertine: This finish is the most modern and elegant.
+Its natural holes and crevices are filled before polishing begins, and then the surface of the travertine is buffed until it is smooth and shiny.
 Because polished travertine tends to be slippery when wet, this isn’t a good finish for bathrooms, kitchens, or around swimming pools.
-It looks very high-end and luxurious, however, on entryway floors, counters, backsplashes, and tub surrounds.
+It has a high-end and luxurious look, however, that’s perfect for entryway floors, counters, backsplashes, and tub surrounds.

-- Honed Travertine: This is the most popular finish for residences.
-Most often, the holes and crevices of the stone are filled, and then the travertine is sanded on one side to produce a smooth, almost-matte finish that suits virtually any decorating style.
-You can use honed travertine as flooring throughout the home, for countertops in the bathroom or kitchen, outdoors, and on walls, backsplashes, and fireplace surrounds.
+- Honed travertine: This is the most popular finish for residential use.
+When travertine is honed the holes and crevices of the stone are filled, and the stone is then sanded on one side to produce a smooth, almost-matte finish that suits virtually any decorating style.
+You can use honed travertine as flooring throughout the home, for countertops in the bathroom or kitchen, and on walls, backsplashes, and fireplace surrounds.
 It also works as an outdoor finish.

-- Tumbled travertine: Put travertine tiles in a large tumbler with small stones, tumble gently, and you get the most weathered and rustic finish, ideal for Mediterranean, Spanish, Tuscan, or other Old-World decorating styles.
-With its matte, heavily textured surface, tumbled travertine is good for outdoor flooring, as well as wall insets, shower or tub surrounds, and fireplace surrounds.
+- Tumbled travertine: Put travertine tiles in a large tumbler with small stones, tumble gently, and you get the most weathered and rustic finish, ideal for Mediterranean, Spanish, Tuscan, or other Old World decor.
+With its matte, heavily textured surface, tumbled travertine tile is good for outdoor flooring, as well as wall insets, shower or tub surrounds, and fireplace surrounds.
 Because it is so textured, however, this isn’t a suitable finish for countertops or indoor floors.

 Travertine tile is very durable.

-Given enough time and exposure to the elements, travertine does tend to wear and age, but for many homeowners, that’s a plus.
-While many people like to leave travertine—particularly travertine used outdoors—unsealed specifically to allow weathering, regular applications of sealer can keep your stone looking new, if that’s your preference.
+Given enough time and exposure to the elements, travertine tends to wear and age, but for many homeowners, that’s a plus.
+While many homeowners like to leave travertine—particularly travertine used in outdoor applications—unsealed to allow weathering, regular applications of sealer can keep your stone looking new, if that’s your preference.

-Thanks to its porous nature, travertine easily absorbs liquids, grease, and oils, leaving stains to mar the stone’s surface.
+Because it’s porous, travertine easily absorbs liquids, grease, and oils, leaving stains to mar the stone’s surface.
 It’s also prone to etching—a chemical reaction that eats away at the stone—from acidic substances, including wine and other alcohols, vinegar, coffee, tomato juice or sauce, and citrus juices.
 Bleach and ammonia can also cause etching on travertine.
-While polished travertine does have some natural resistance to stains and etching, a lingering spill is still likely to leave a mark.
+While polished travertine has some natural resistance to stains and etching, a lingering spill is still likely to leave a mark.

-To stave off stains and etching, most travertine is treated with a protective sealant specifically formulated for natural stone (such as Miracle Sealants 511 Porous Plus, available on Amazon).
-Generally, you’ll need to renew the sealant every three to five years.
-The process is easy; you’ll just wipe or buff the sealer onto the stone with a rag or lamb wool applicator, wipe away excess, let the sealer dry, and then repeat with a second coat.
+To stave off stains and etching, suppliers treat most travertine with a protective sealant that’s specifically formulated for natural stone, such as Miracle Sealants 511 Porous Plus.
+It’s a good idea to reapply the sealant every 3 to 5 years.
+The process is easy: Simply wipe or buff the sealer onto the stone with a rag or lamb wool applicator, wipe away excess, let the sealant dry, and then repeat with a second coat.

-Basic care will keep your travertine surfaces looking good for decades.
+Basic care will keep your travertine floors and surfaces looking good for decades.

 - Protect travertine countertops with coasters, hot pads, or trivets to help absorb drips.
 Don’t cut directly on your stone countertop; instead, use a plate or cutting board.
 Clean the counters with a slightly damp microfiber cloth as needed.
 If a little more cleaning power is required, use a product made for stone or a gentle liquid dishwashing solution.
 Never use vinegar, bleach, or ammonia to clean natural stone counters.